-Basic Reporting Part II: Creating Custom Reports Using the Express View Interface
+Basic Reporting Part IV: Creating Custom Reports Using the Express View Interface

 - Express View (different from an Express Report) is a slimmed down “drag and drop” user interface that makes the creation of basic reports fast and simple.
 The user interface is simple and direct and all functions are on one screen.

 - About 80% of reports can be created using the Express View Interface.
 For some types of reports, they can only be created using an Advanced Search or by using the Advanced Reports interface.
 See this chart comparing reporting options to determine which tool is the best one for the job before beginning a new report from scratch.

 - It is always best, before writing a custom report, to check the default reports to see if there is a report that already does what you want.
 At the very least, there may be a default report that you can copy (duplicate) and then edit in order to save yourself some time.